 Some students have learning disabilities that went undiagnosed in school.
 Our tutors have been trained to teach adult learners who have mild to moderate disabilities related to reading.
 Experience has taught us that students with more severe learning or cognitive disabilities do not make meaningful progress in our program.

 From All Over the World

-Our non-English speaking students come to us as native speakers of languages such as Chinese, Spanish, Burmese, French, Russian, and many more.
+Our English language learners come to us as native speakers of languages such as Chinese, Spanish, Burmese, French, Russian, and many more.
 Some are illiterate in their first language.
 Others have college degrees but can’t speak English.
 They want English skills to find good jobs, participate in their children’s schooling, and become more involved members of the community.
 Many of them work two or more jobs, but still find time to study English with us.

 Adult learners who know some English and want to practice speaking idiomatic American English benefit from the friendly, mutually supportive settings of our Conversation Classes.
 We also offer classes that focus on beginning listening, speaking, reading, pronunciation, writing, U.S. Civics and beginning computer skills.
-These small classes meet at the Literacy Council office or other public places of their choosing.
+These small classes meet at the Literacy Council office or other public places.
 Classes are free.
 Click to see the current Class Schedule.